Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing-app/Netcdf_Editor_App_under_the_hood.md

     <img src='/assets/images/climsim/Panel_2.png' style="width:300px;">
 </p>

-[Panel](http://panel.holoviz.org/) is the tool that is used to create the Single Page app.
+[Panel](http://panel.holoviz.org/) is the tool that is used to create the **Single Page**.
 It is useful for creating rich in page interactivity and processing easily.

-The single page webapp has been slightly refactored and then reused notably for:
+The **Single Page** has been slightly refactored and then reused notably for:
 - Internal Oceans
 - Passage Problems
 - Sub basins
-- Complex Viewer (The complex viewer is a port of the single page web app and can be used to quickly and easily modify any file)
+- Complex Viewer (The complex viewer is a port of the **Single Page** and can be used to quickly and easily modify any file)

 The source code for these fields are in `Multi_Page_WebApp/python_tools/climpy/interactive`